-In addition, our current and future clinical trials may be materially and adversely affected by the COVID-19 outbreak in the future.
-Site initiation and patient enrollment may be further delayed due to prioritization of hospital resources toward the COVID-19 outbreak.
+In addition, our current and future clinical trials may be materially and adversely affected by health epidemics in the future.
+Site initiation and patient enrollment may be further delayed due to prioritization of hospital resources toward health epidemics.
 Some patients may not be able to comply with clinical trial protocols if quarantines impede patient movement or interrupt healthcare services.
-Our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, and may adversely impact our clinical trial operations.
+Our ability to recruit and retain patients and principal investigators and site staff who, as healthcare providers, may have heightened exposure during health epidemics, and may adversely impact our clinical trial operations.
 Kodiak staff and/or our CRO partners may not be able to travel to study sites, impacting further site initiations and in-person monitoring of study data quality.
 Other Kodiak vendors on whom we depend, such as supply chain and logistics partners and our image reading centers may be disrupted, and our operations could be affected.
-Our clinical studies enroll patients who have underlying risk factors such as advanced age, hypertension and/or diabetes which could lead to higher than expected study discontinuation rates and/or missed visit rates if these patients are adversely affected by the COVID-19 outbreak.
+Our clinical studies enroll patients who have underlying risk factors such as advanced age, hypertension and/or diabetes which could lead to higher than expected study discontinuation rates and/or missed visit rates if these patients are adversely affected by health epidemics.
 To date, we continue to see low levels of patient missed visits.
 Additionally, the pandemic could result in delayed recruitment in some or all of our clinical studies that are currently recruiting patients, for example if as a consequence of the pandemic patients are not willing to be seen by their physician as frequently as our study protocols require.

-The global outbreak of COVID-19 continues to rapidly evolve.
 The ultimate impact of the COVID-19 outbreak or a similar health epidemic is highly uncertain and subject to change.

-The extent to which the risks and evolving effects of the COVID-19 pandemic impact our business and our clinical development and regulatory efforts will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as the ultimate duration and severity of the pandemic, government actions, such as travel restrictions, quarantines and social distancing requirements, business closures or business disruptions and the effectiveness of actions taken in the United States and in other countries to contain and treat the disease, including the effectiveness and timing of vaccine programs in the United States and worldwide.
-The COVID-19 pandemic may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
+The extent to which the risks and evolving effects of health epidemics like the COVID-19 pandemic impact our business and our clinical development and regulatory efforts will depend on future developments that are highly uncertain and cannot be predicted with confidence, such as the ultimate duration and severity of the pandemic, government actions, such as travel restrictions, quarantines and social distancing requirements, business closures or business disruptions and the effectiveness of actions taken in the United States and in other countries to contain and treat the disease, including the effectiveness and timing of vaccine programs in the United States and worldwide.
+Health epidemics may also have the effect of heightening many of the other risks described in this "Risk Factors" section.